nextstrain/nextstrain.org/content/docs/01-getting-started/02-quickstart.md

 ## Run the build

-Running the [augur bioinformatics pipeline](/docs/bioinformatics) encompasses subsampling data, aligning sequences, building a phylogeny and estimating phylogeographic patterns and saving the results in a format suitable for [visualization with auspice](/docs/visualisation).
+Nextstrain builds use the [augur bioinformatics toolkit](/docs/bioinformatics) to subsample data, align sequences, build a phylogeny, estimate phylogeographic patterns, and save the results in a format suitable for [visualization with auspice](/docs/visualisation).

-You'll run the build with an example data set which is quite a bit smaller than the full dataset in order to save time.
+You'll run the Zika build with an example data set which is quite a bit smaller than the full dataset in order to save time.
 Copy the provided example data into place:

     $ mkdir -p zika/data/